• Voor 17 uur besteld, dezelfde dag verzonden!

 Out of stock

-This delicious organic cat grass is finer than regular cat grass and can be eaten by rabbits, guinea pigs, hamsters, tortoises, reptiles, cats, and ornamental birds.
-It's a tasty and healthy addition to any cat's daily diet!
+Delicious organic cat grass for rabbits, guinea pigs, hamsters, turtles, reptiles, cats, and ornamental birds.
+This cat grass is a tasty and healthy addition to your rodent's daily diet!

 Read more